SpecialKO/SKIF_launch_configs/README.md

 ## Examples

+This example defines a few different launch configurations for a few Steam games:

+* an intro skip option for [Mirror's Edge](https://steamdb.info/app/17410/)
+* a launcher skip for [Doom Eternal](https://steamdb.info/app/782330/)
-This example defines an intro skip option for the Steam copy of [Mirror's Edge](https://steamdb.info/app/17410/) as well as two custom launch options for [Half-Life 2](https://steamdb.info/app/220/).
+* as well as two custom launch options for [Half-Life 2](https://steamdb.info/app/220/)

 ```json
 {